 In a single week of November 2014, Vince Gill received two awards for lifetime achievement from major music industry organizations: the Icon Award of the Broadcast Music Association (BMI) and the Country Music Association’s Irving Waugh Award of Excellence.
 Gill is only the fourth person to receive the latter award since its inception in 1983; the last musician to be so honored was Johnny Cash.
 In 2016, Vince Gill received his 21st Grammy Award for the song “Kid Sister.”

 The following year he joined country rock legends The Eagles on their national tour, singing and playing many of the parts once performed by the late Glenn Frey.
 He spent the next year writing the songs for a new record celebrating his roots in Oklahoma.
 Released in the summer of 2019, the album was titled Okie.
-Once a derogatory epithet directed at the migrants who fled the state during the drought and dust storms of the 1930s, Gill sought to reclaim the word as a badge of pride, linked to values of faith and family embodied in the collection’s opening song, “A Letter to My Mama,” and in its last, inspired by his wife, “When Amy Prays.”
+Once a derogatory epithet directed at the migrants who fled the state during the drought and dust storms of the 1930s, Gill sought to reclaim the word as a badge of pride, linked to values of faith and family embodied in the collection’s opening song, “A Letter to My Mama,” and in its last, inspired by his wife, “When My Amy Prays.”
+The latter song won the Grammy Award, Gill’s 22nd, for Best Country Solo Performance.

 Since the release of his breakthrough album, When I Call Your Name, in 1990, Vince Gill has been a dominant figure in the world of country music, earning 20 Grammy Awards in only 18 years, for his singing and songwriting, and for his many collaborations with the elite of country music, bluegrass, rock and pop.
 He won his 21st Grammy in 2016, the all-time record for a country music artist.